 With a PW and SW, you can hit 90% of the shots out there (bunker, fairway, high chips, bump and run).
 This is all I’d recommend for beginners and high handicaps.
 Get the other wedges once you get better.

 Game improvement clubs tend to have lower amounts of loft to squeeze out any sort of additional distance.
-Tour level clubs tend to have higher amount of loft.
+Tour-level clubs tend to have a higher amount of loft.
 It’s not always the case, but most of them have 43-44 degrees of loft.
 You can also bend the loft to fully customize the club.

 I’d imagine these numbers have increased over the years because a lot of companies are trying to make their clubs longer and more forgiving.
 You can see our full guide on wedge bounce and how it can help your game here.

 The lower loft is what increased distance.
-The higher amounts of bounce makes it harder to dig the club into the ground.
-As Bob Vokey says, “bounce is your friend.”
+The higher amounts of bounce make it harder to dig the club into the ground.
+As Bob Vokey says, “Bounce is your friend.”

 What Is A Pitching Wedge Used For?